Boosted dark matter from primordial black holes produced in a first-order phase transition

 Because SK has a higher threshold energy and a larger fiducial volume than XENON1T and XENONnT, it has greater sensitivity for $M_{\rm PBH}/M_\odot \lesssim 10^{-18}$.
 On the other hand, XENON1T/XENONnT is more sensitive to heavier PBHs (and lower Hawking temperatures) due to its lower energy threshold.
 The falling edge of the red region above $M_{\rm PBH}/M_\odot \sim 5\times 10^{-19}$ in the $(M_{\rm PBH}/M_\odot,m_\chi)$ plane is a result of lighter PBHs emitting heavier $\chi$.
 This also corresponds to PBHs with lifetimes longer than the age of the Universe.
-In the ($\sigma_{\chi e}, m_\chi$) plane, the line of yellow points at $\sim 42$~MeV corresponds to PBHs with lifetimes close to the age of the Universe, which produce significant Hawking radiation in the present epoch.

 The six benchmark points (BPs) listed in Table~\ref{tab:BP} are selected from the red regions in Fig.~\ref{fig:scan}.
-Figure~\ref{fig:GW} shows their GW spectra, obtained using the procedure of Ref.~\cite{Marfatia:2020bcs}. {\bf BP-1} and {\bf BP-2}, with $M_{\rm PBH}/M_\odot \gtrsim 10^{-18}$ and $T_{\rm PBH} \lsim 5.3$~MeV, produce mostly nonrelativistic $\chi$ (since $m_\chi(T_\star) > T_{\rm PBH}$), and can only be probed by 20 ton-yr of XENONnT data because of its low energy threshold.
-However, although {\bf BP-4} produces nonrelativistic $\chi$, future XENONnT and HK data will be sensitive to {\bf BP-4} at $2\sigma$ because $\chi$ is relatively heavy.
-The rest of the BPs can be detected at HK despite their small $f_{\rm PBH} \sigma_{\chi e}$ values due to HK's large exposure.
+Figure~\ref{fig:GW} shows their GW spectra, obtained using the procedure of Ref.~\cite{Marfatia:2020bcs}. {\bf BP-1}, {\bf BP-2}, and {\bf BP-3}, with $M_{\rm PBH}/M_\odot \gtrsim 5\times 10^{-19}$ and $T_{\rm PBH} \lsim 10.6$~MeV, produce mostly nonrelativistic $\chi$ (since $m_\chi(T_\star) > T_{\rm PBH}$), and can only be probed by 20 ton-yr of XENONnT data because of its low energy threshold.
+However, although {\bf BP-4} produces nonrelativistic $\chi$, future XENONnT and HK data will be sensitive to {\bf BP-4} at $2\sigma$ because $\chi$ is relatively heavy. {\bf BP-5}, and {\bf BP-6} can be detected at HK despite their small $f_{\rm PBH} \sigma_{\chi e}$ values due to HK's large exposure.